helloSystem/ISO/README.md

 ## System Requirements for live media

 * 2 GHz dual core processor
-* 4 GiB RAM (system memory for physical and viritualized installs)
+* 4 GiB RAM (system memory for physical and virtualized installs)
 * VGA capable of 1024x768 screen resolution
 * Either a CD/DVD drive or a USB port for booting the installer media